 At low smoothness levels, the reflected light at each point on the surface comes from a wide area, because the microsurface detail is bumpy and scatters light.
 At high values of smoothness, the light at each point comes from a narrowly focused area, giving a much clearer reflection of the object’s environment.

-In a similar way to many of the other parameters, you can assign a texture map instead of using a single slider value.
+In a similar way to many of the other Properties, you can assign a texture map instead of using a single slider value.
 This allows you greater control over the strength and colour of the specular light reflections across the surface of the material.

 Using a map instead of a slider means you can create materials which include a variety of smoothness levels across the surface (usually designed to match what is shown in the albedo texture).